We

 them, and then heads back up.
 Back

 the sea.
-But, before she takes the final
+But, before she takes this final

 Down